 - Location: 126/92 Moo 3, Lamai, Koh Samui, Surat Thani 84310, Thailand

 Koh Tao – meaning ‘Turtle Island’ – lives up to its name, being the scuba diving destination of choice in Thailand.
-The perfect white-sand beaches which ring the hilly 21 km² island are surrounded by the crystal-clear waters of the Gulf of Thailand.
-The vibrant coral reefs there are home to a wide range of exciting and colourful sea creatures, including turtles, naturally.
-Read More...
+The perfect white-sand beaches which ring the hilly 21-sq-km island are surrounded by the crystal-clear waters of the Gulf of Thailand.
+The vibrant coral reefs there is home to a wide range of exciting and colourful sea creatures, including turtles, naturally.

 - Opening Hours: Koh Tao, Koh Phangan, Surat Thani 84360, Thailand